gerwld/react-native-drag-n-drop-everywhere/README.md

   );

   const onUpdateCallback = (newSortedData) => {
     // do not change dataIDsArray directly in useState.
-It will cause 2 ways binding and extra rerenders.
+It will cause 2 way binding and extra rerenders.
-    // Instead, dispatch this value locally
+    // Instead, dispatch this value localy
     console.log(newSortedData);
   }